garciadanny/api_twitter_favorites/README.md

 ## Todo

-1) `FavoriteRunner`: after the 15 requests, record the date/time so that future requests will have to wait until at least 15 mins have passed since this time.

-2) rescue from rate limit errors and queue a job that'll start in 15 min.
+* rescue from rate limit errors when hitting /applicaiton/rate_limit_status endpoint and queue a job that'll start in 15 min.

-3) `SessionsController` Will need to Redirect user to Ember app, and tell Ember if it's a new user.
+* `SessionsController` Will need to Redirect user to Ember app, and tell Ember if it's a new user.

-4) Create API endpoint to read a user's favorites
+* Create API endpoint to read a user's favorites

-5) Update README
+* Don't make unnecessary calls to the db in FavoriteRunner#reset_trackers and FavoriteRunner#set_trackers